Incremental Medians via Online Bidding: Incremental Algorithms for -Medians

+To complete the proof, we still need to extend the argument to the general case, when some weights $w_{fg}$ are zero.
+Suppose first that we allow arbitrary positive weights.
+Choose an arbitrarily small $\epsilon > 0$ and set all zero weights $w_{fg}$ to $\epsilon$ instead.
+The earlier argument implies that for each $\epsilon$ there is $X$ that satisfies $(\ast)$.
+Since there are finitely many choices for $X$, there is $X$ that satisfies $(\ast)$ for infinitely many values of $\epsilon$.
+The continuity of $\cost(X) + \cost(F\cup G-X)$ with respect to $\epsilon$ implies that $(\ast)$ holds for $\epsilon = 0$ as well.

+In our case the weights are integer, so we cannot use arbitrarily small weights.
+Instead, we create a large number of copies of each customer (same for each), and then add one customer to each empty set $C_{fg}$.
+Then the same asymptotic argument as above applies. \end{proofof}

-\paragraph{The lower bound.} The lower bound is a slight refinement of the one in \cite{MetPla00,mettu03}.
-Consider the following metric space.
-It consists of $l$ customers, where customers $j$ is connected to facility $g_j$ by an edge of length $\delta = 1/l$.
-All customers are also connected to a facility $f$ with edges of length $1$:
+\begin{proofof}{Theorem~\ref{thm: kl-medians deterministic}(b)} Our lower bound is a slight refinement of the one in \cite{MetPla00,mettu03}.
+Let $k=1$ and $1 < l \le n$.
+Consider the metric space $M$ with customers $v_1,...,v_l$ and facilities $f_1,g_1,g_2,...,g_l$.
+Each customer $v_j$ is connected to facility $g_j$ by an edge of length $\delta =1/l$.
+All customers are also connected to facility $f_1$ with edges of length $1$.
+(See Figure~\ref{fig: kl-medians}.)
+All other distances are measured along the above defined edges.